dlartey/Library-Management-C/README.md

 # Library-Management-C
-A simple GUI implementation of a library system
+A simple CLI implementation of a library system